 One photographer documented the loss of his beard hair, which started with a 5-inch circle of hair loss around his neck line.
 Then it grew and spread.
 Now he has only his mustache and patches of hair along his jaw.

-Treatments for Alopecia Barbae
+Alopecia Barbae Pictures

 For those who are experiencing beard hair loss, seeing a dermatologist may be the best way to prevent and reverse hair loss.
 While alopecia barbae is hard to get rid of, there are some treatments that you can purchase online to try first.